 Base of Tongue Cancer

 The most common type of cancer of the tongue is called Squamous Cell Carcinoma.
-There are other types of tongue cancer but they are statistically less common.
+There are other types of tongue cancers but they are statistically less common.

 During local hyperthermia treatments, a device, called a surface applicator, is applied to the region of the tumor.
 The area is heated to a temperature of 43 degrees C, or 109 degrees F, for about an hour.
 Hyperthermia is performed within an hour of radiation therapy or chemotherapy.

-To schedule an appointment and find out more about hyperthermia treatment for base of tongue cancer, such as squamous cell carcinoma, please call The Hyperthermia Cancer Institute in the Los Angeles area at (888) 580-5900 or use our interactive Online Appointment Request Form.
+To schedule an appointment and find out more about hyperthermia treatment for base of tongue cancer, please contact us.